 Rice is proud to have been a part of the special memories of so many Houston brides and their families and continues to offer the use of our campus for personal portraiture by professional photographers by prior arrangement as set forth in our Bridal & Portrait Photography Guidelines.
 Portraits and other photography being used for promotional or commercial purposes require permission as set forth below.

-Requests for filming and photographic use of the Rice campus for commercial use or promotional reproduction should be made in writing using the On Campus Photo Shoot & Filming Request form.
+Requests for filming and photographic use of the Rice campus for commercial use or promotional reproduction should be made in writing using the online application.
 Please note that requests should be submitted a minimum of five days prior to your need-to-know deadline to allow time for appropriate approvals to be sought.
 The completed form should be accompanied by an unabridged copy of the shooting script with the scene(s) to be shot at Rice highlighted, or a rough layout of the proposed ad or printed collateral showing the specific text which would be associated with any image(s) of the Rice campus.
 For this type of photography, photographers also must provide proof of insurance as outlined in the Required Insurance for Lessees of Rice Facilities.
 Assuming the photo or filming request is approved, execution of a separate Campus Use Agreement also may be required.
 Those wishing to scout locations prior to submitting a written photo or filming request should contact the Office of University Relations.

 The photographic needs of the print, broadcast, and on-line media can be accommodated at no charge with the assistance of the Office of News and Media Relations.